 United Way of Massachusetts Bay and Merrimack Valley and Local Initiatives Support Corporation are seeking a full-time AmeriCorps member to serve as a Community Assessment Specialist.
-The candidate will ideally begin service on October 2017 and serve a minimum of 1700 hours though the end of his/her term on July 31, 2018.
+The candidate will serve a minimum of 1700 hours though the end of his/her term.
 The exact start and end date is confirmed by the Member Agreement of Participation.

 UWMB was built on the belief that together we can accomplish more than any individual or organization can alone.
 We help residents of our local communities – many of them economically disadvantaged – to connect with the resources and support they need to reach their full potential.
 UWMB is uniquely qualified to take on this challenge.
 No other single organization has the scope, expertise, and influence to bring together hundreds of human service agencies, government, businesses, private foundations and dedicated volunteers around a common vision of creating maximum impact and achieving long-lasting results.

 Local Initiatives Support Corporation (LISC) is dedicated to helping community residents transform distressed neighborhoods into healthy and sustainable communities of choice and opportunity — good places to work, do business and raise children.
 LISC combines corporate, government and philanthropic resources to help community-based organizations revitalize underserved neighborhoods.
 This strategy extends to the LISC AmeriCorps program where we support placing AmeriCorps Members with local non-profit partners.
 Members assist in efforts to revitalize underserved neighborhoods across America and create vibrant places for people to live, work, and play.

 The member selected to serve in this capacity will be responsible for:

 Conducting research that supports the development of Boston Builds Credit, a citywide credit building initiative: